ipfn/ipfn-playground/README.md

 ## License

-This software is licensed under the Apache License 2.0, see [COPYING](./COPYING) file for more details.
+Contributors licensed under the Apache License 2.0.
+See [COPYING](./COPYING) file for licensing details.

 ## Project